 Reducing A&E attendances is an ongoing challenge across Scotland.
 Currently A&E attendances are seeing a slow increase each year.
 A&E attendances can be an indication of the degree to which community services are helping people receive care in the right place at the right time.
-PKHSCP are working in collaboration with NHS Tayside to review attendances and pathways; increase awareness and use of Anticipatory Care Plans; develop Community Care & Treatment Centres; focus on early intervention and prevention.
+PKHSCP are working in collaboration with NHS Tayside to review attendances and pathways; increase awareness and use of Anticipatory Care Plans; Develop Community Care & Treatment Centres; focus on early intervention and prevention.
 Along with a variety of additional strategies the PKHSCP plan to slowly reduce A&E attendances over the coming years.
-The target for 2018/19 was 31,825 which means that the target was missed.